Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 or

-· Consultation with a surgeon: with the development of a clinic of acute abdomen and resolving the issue of surgical treatment of severe orchitis;
+· consultation with a surgeon: when developing a clinical picture of an acute abdomen and resolving the issue of surgical treatment of severe orchitis;

-· Consultation of an obstetrician-gynecologist: in case of epidemic parotitis in pregnant women, in persons with lesions of the female genital glands.
+· consultation with an obstetrician-gynecologist: for mumps in pregnant women, in persons with damage to the female reproductive glands.

 Preventive actions:

 Isolation until the 9th day from the moment of illness.
-There is no final disinfection in the outbreaks.
-The room is ventilated and wet cleaning is carried out using disinfectants.
+Final disinfection of outbreaks is not carried out.
+The room is ventilated and wet cleaned using disinfectants.

-Among the contact ones, children under 10 years old who have not suffered from epidemic parotitis and have not been vaccinated are subject to separation for a period of 21 days.
-From the 10th day of contact, systematic medical supervision is carried out (examination, thermometry).
+Among contacts, children under 10 years of age who have not had mumps and have not been vaccinated are subject to separation for a period of 21 days.
+From the 10th day of contact, systematic medical observation (examination, thermometry) is carried out.

-In the foci of mumps, the circle of persons to be immunized for epidemic indications is determined.
-Immunization applies to persons who have had contact with the patient (if the disease is suspected), have not had mumps before, not vaccinated (or once vaccinated), with an unknown infectious and vaccine history, as well as persons who, during serological examination, did not reveal antibodies in protective titers to the mumps virus.
-According to epidemic indications, immunization against mumps is carried out within 7 days from the moment the first patient is identified in the outbreak.
+In foci of mumps, the circle of people subject to immunization according to epidemic indications is determined.
+Immunization is subject to persons who have had contact with the patient (if the disease is suspected), who have not had mumps before, who have not been vaccinated (or once vaccinated), with an unknown infectious and vaccination history, as well as persons who have not had antibodies in their protective shields during a serological examination. titers to the mumps virus.
+Immunization against mumps according to epidemic indications is carried out within 7 days from the moment the first patient is identified in the outbreak.

-Children who have not been vaccinated against mumps (who have not reached the vaccine age or have not received vaccination due to medical contraindications or refusal to vaccinate), no later than the 5th day from the moment of contact with the patient, is injected with normal human immunoglobulin in accordance with the instructions for its use.
-Information about the vaccinations carried out and the introduction of immunoglobulin (date, name of the drug, dose, batch, control number, expiration date, manufacturer) is entered into the accounting forms in accordance with the requirements for the organization of vaccine prophylaxis.
+Children who have not been vaccinated against mumps (under vaccination age or who have not received vaccination due to medical contraindications or refusal of vaccinations) no later than the 5th day from the moment of contact with the patient, normal human immunoglobulin is administered in accordance with the instructions for its use.
+Information about the vaccinations performed and the administration of immunoglobulin (date, name of the drug, dose, series, control number, expiration date, manufacturer) is entered into the registration forms in accordance with the requirements for the organization of vaccination.

-Specific prophylaxis is carried out with the live vaccine KKP at 12 months, revaccination - at 6 years.
+Specific prophylaxis is carried out with a live KKP vaccine at 12 months, revaccination at 6 years.

-· Repeated examination by the local doctor after 2 days or earlier, if the patient becomes worse, there is a fever above 38 ° C, repeated vomiting, severe headache, drowsiness, lethargy;
+· re-examination by the local doctor after 2 days or earlier, if the patient has become worse, a fever above 38 o C, repeated vomiting, severe headache, drowsiness, lethargy have appeared;

-· Inform the patient in what situation it is necessary to consult a doctor again;
+· inform the patient in what situation it is necessary to see a doctor again;

 Treatment tactics

-· Dry heat locally on the area of the salivary glands.
+· Apply dry heat locally to the area of the salivary glands.

-· Care for the oral cavity, rinsing the oropharynx (warm boiled water, decoction of herbs, 2% sodium bicarbonate solution, antiseptics) 4-6 times a day.
+· Oral care, rinsing the oropharynx (warm boiled water, herbal decoction, 2% sodium bicarbonate solution, antiseptics) 4-6 times a day.

 Drug treatment